muhammedZak/movie-app/README.md

 - trailers and video metadata

 ### Authentication

 This project uses browser `localStorage` instead of a backend authentication system.
 User registration, login state, profile updates, and watchlist data are stored locally in the browser.

 ### Watchlist

 Each signed-in user gets a separate saved list keyed by email.
 Movies can be added or removed, and each entry can be updated with a progress status.

 ### Forgot Password

 The forgot-password flow generates an OTP in the browser, stores it temporarily in `localStorage`, and sends it through EmailJS for verification before allowing a password reset.

 ## Getting Started

 Because the project uses ES modules, open it through a local server instead of double-clicking the HTML files.

-### Option 1: VS Code / Cursor Live Server
+### Option 1: VS Code

-1. Open the project folder in Cursor or VS Code.
+1. Open the project folder in VS Code.
 2. Start a local server using Live Server or a similar extension.
 3. Open `index.html` in the browser through that server.